Unity Township, Piatt County, Illinois

 Unity Township is a township in Piatt County, Illinois, USA.
 As of the 2010 census, its population was 1,418 and it contained 666 housing units.

+Massive dredge projects in the early 1900s transformed swamplands into a highly productive corn and livestock region.

 Geography

 According to the 2010 census, the township has a total area of 48.11 sqmi, all land.